gritcoding/minecraft/MINECRAFT_ELECTRONICS.md

   - above the southern wall
   - right of the leftmost wall
   - left of the rightmost wall
+- Once the code is written, test it out by jumping in and out of your fence.
+The LED should light up when inside, and turn off when outside.

 ![LED Fence](screenshots/led_fence.png)

+Solution: [fence_led.py](scripts/fence_led.py

 ## Programmable Button